sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2023/05/2023-05-12-when-you-finally-meet-your-hero.md

 You know, companies need these kinds of people who throw fancy buzzwords with American accent.
 While talking to potential customers, these are the people who get clients to the company by saying all those fancy buzzwords.
-So, company management always feel they are more important than a developer like you and me.
+So, company management always feels they are more important than a developer like you and me.
-So, if you want to grow then you should not mess with those folks.
+So, if you want to grow, then you should not mess with those folks.

 **Me:** Who said I want to grow?